opulencephp/Opulence/README.md

 * PHP 5.5, 5.6, or HHVM >= 3.3.0
 * OpenSSL enabled
 * mbstring
+* A default PHP timezone set in the PHP.ini

 ## License
 This software is licensed under the MIT license.
 Please read the LICENSE for more information.